-This roasted butternut squash recipe makes an excellent Thanksgiving side dish, but it's simple enough to make for weeknight dinners, too.
+This Ottolenghi butternut squash with red onion and tahini sauce is topped with za'atar.
+It makes an excellent Thanksgiving side dish, but it's simple enough to make for weeknight dinners, too.
 It's gluten free, vegetarian, vegan, and packed with Middle Eastern flavors.

-You don't even have to peel the butternut squash for this recipe.
+Bonus: you don't even have to peel the squash!
 A huge timesaver!
-We are roasting the butternut squash at a very high heat, so that is going to break down the skin for us, and it will get nice and brown and add a lot of flavor and texture.
+It's roasted at a very high heat, so the skin will get nice and brown and have a lot of flavor and texture.

 Jump to:

-- Butternut squash: Look for a large butternut squash that is heavy for its size with no soft or brown spots.
+- Butternut squash: Look for a large, ripe butternut squash that is heavy for its size with no soft or brown spots.
+It should be dark beige with a hint of orange in color.

-- Lemon juice: Will be the base of our tahini sauce.
+- Lemon juice: Will be the base of our tahini sauce, giving us a bit of acid to balance the sweetness of the squash and caramelized onions.

 - Garlic: We'll smash the garlic and let it sit in the tahini sauce, so you get the essence of garlic, but not a strong flavor.